robbyandrews/blogapi/README.md

 A post may be deleted using the `DELETE` method and it's corresponding id.

 ### Future work
-Try adding more routes, expand the schema to allow for more attributes in the documents.
+Authentication, API Limits Try adding more routes, expand the schema to allow for more attributes in the documents.
 Add routes to find posts by an author, or even search content.